 I can not stress this enough: Don't do that.

 Lint is a problem.
 What happens is that any lint, dust, threads, etc. get blown into the working mechanism of the machine or serger.
 Lint attaches to the moving parts, absorbing the lubricant needed for smooth operation, and creates extra wear on those parts.

 The machine may look clean from the outside, making it appear as though servicing is not needed but this is not the case.
 When it is time for a full cleaning, removing all the extra lint and lubricant increases the time, and the cost, for repair.

-What to do - use a brush and/or vacuum to remove lint, rather than blow it into the machine.
+What to do - use a brush and/or vacuum to remove lint, rather than blowing it into the machine.
+Also, smaller artist type brushes, and Q-Tip type products can be effective.
 A mini vacuum attachment that attaches to your regular vacuum hose is available at SEW for IT!
 This tool is very useful for removing lint from sewing machines and sergers as well as for cleaning computer keyboards.